 - “Pass-Along Circulation” – Which assumes that more than one person will read each publication after it is purchased.

 - “PR Value” – Which assumes that a third party endorsement by the journalist and the publication has more authority than an advertisement.

 - “All Hits Are Created Equal” – Which assumes that every section of a publication and each time of airing for a broadcast has the same circulation or audience figures.

 Each of these justifications has glaring problems that most would see for themselves if they just gave it a little thought.

 Pass-along circulation is a very fuzzy number when it comes to measuring circulation.
 It is usually measured by the publication or a third party asking readers how many other people read their publication after it is purchased.
 The total circulation figures are the sum of the primary circulation and the projected pass-along circulation.

 While it’s obvious to see that pass-along circulation distorts circulation figures, the greater argument is that if these people really valued the publication they would purchase it and become part of the primary circulation themselves.
 Let’s also not forget that there is no guarantee that they read the article your brand was mentioned in.

-By now, you probably already realize that pass-along circulation is a fuzzy number; how much more inaccurate would it be if you added an arbitrary multiplier to it?
+Now that we’ve established that pass-along circulation is a number birthed more from hope than fact, the next question would be – how much more inaccurate would it be if you added an arbitrary multiplier to it?

 Those using PR value claim that editorial content is more authoritative due to the implied endorsement provided by a seemingly neutral third party.